 An explicit way to specify that a set of resource groups will always be online on the same node or on the same site, or that a set of resource groups will always be online on different nodes.
 Location policies can be combined with parent/child dependencies to have all children run on the same node while the parent runs on a different node, or to have all children run on different nodes for better performance.
 See also dependent resource groups, multitiered application, resource group.

-A document in a user's Personal Address Book that contains communication and other location-specific settings used when users work with Notes in a specific place.
+A document in a Personal Address Book that contains communication and other location-specific settings used when users work with Notes in a specific place.
 Users can create as many location documents as needed.

 A map or plan containing interactive areas that have been defined in the IBM Intelligent Operations Center.
 Events can be associated with one or more of these areas.
 For example, a diagram of seating areas in a major sports stadium can be defined so that events that have occurred can be associated with the appropriate area.